For Consumers

 Who should consider buying title insurance

-You might need it if you buy real estate in Washington state.
+You might need it if you buy a home or property in Washington state.
 If your lender requires it, you'll need to purchase it.

 Lender title insurance: